gaiaBuildSystem/phobosEmulatorManager/README.md

 To test fleet of devices, you can run multiple instances of the PhobOS.
 Check the `Start Multiple Instances` checkbox and set the number of instances you want to run.

+> [!WARNING]
-> ⚠️ **Warning**: Running multiple instances may require a lot of resources from your host machine.
+> Running multiple instances may require a lot of resources from your host machine.
 Make sure you have enough resources available.
 The manager will allocate the same amount of resources configured in the `Storage Size` and `RAM Size`fields for each instance.